Novi Woody Invasive Species Removals

 Impact on Novi

-Complaints of geese in Novi are an annual occurrence.
+Complaints of geese in Novi are a frequent occurrence.
 In addition to Pavilion Shore Park, we also see them at Fuerst Park, ITC Sports Park and Ella Mae Power Park.
-They are basically found anywhere with open green space and access to water.
+They are basically found anywhere with open lawn for and access to water.

 DNR Resident Canada Goose Management FAQs